tuantranO4/tuantranO4/README.md

 -->
 Currently a BsC student, hopefully I can be a tech engineer, preferably video games engineer, passionate with customize workspace, clean code and dark theme 🌌.

-Favorite programming language: C# and Java.
+Favorite programming language: C#, Java, Haskell.